 HSBC has made a commitment to being fully FATCA compliant in all countries where we operate.
-This means we have to report affected customers' income and profit details to the US tax authorities.
+Subject to local laws and regulations, this means we have to report affected customers' income and profit details to the US tax authorities.
 In order to do so, we will need to obtain additional information from our customers to identify US Persons (USPs) and Foreign Financial Institutions (FFIs).
 There may also be other customers who we have to identify for this purpose.